 The COVID-19 pandemic has disproportionately impacted racial and ethnic minorities throughout Ingham County.
 There is significant work to be done to reduce disease transmission and infection in these populations.
-To address these disparities, Ingham County Health Department (ICHD) and Capital Area Health Alliance (CAHA) have been awarded a $400,000 grant to create a Health Equity Council (HEC) in Ingham County, made up of Ingham County residents and community organizations that are experienced in working with minority populations disproportionately impacted by COVID-19.
-HEC members are listed below.
+To address these disparities, the Capital Area Health Alliance and the Ingham County Health Department created the Ingham Health Equity Council (HEC) in 2022, funded by a $400,000 grant from the Michigan Department of Health and Human Services Office of Equity and Minority Health in partnership with the Michigan Public Health Institute.

 “We are excited to support the HEC in building and strengthening the capacity of local communities to develop, adopt, and implement strategies to decrease the disparities associated with COVID-19 and other health outcomes for racial and ethnic minority populations,” said Linda Vail, Ingham County Health Officer.